 Don’t Let Alcohol Withdrawal Keep You From Getting Sober

 Because of the extreme nature of the alcohol withdrawal timeline, people tend to fail their attempts to stop drinking.
 Before they can seek help at a rehab center, they have to undergo detox.
-At Serenity House Detox, we offer alcohol detox.
+At Serenity House Detox & Recovery, we offer alcohol detox.
 We have many fantastic detox services, including:

 - Group therapy